Scalable Group Secret Key Generation over Wireless Channels: Secret Key Generation

 which can be organized as

-Note that $E$ will have a discrepancy once the error, $E_r$, is not 0 and it occurs when $|1-r_{ij}|$ is not equal to $0$. \end{proof} Depending on the channel fading coefficient, choosing high digit prime integers makes decipher of $S$ infeasible since high discrepancy occurs between the W-HMAC output of $E$ and $U_j$.
-Following lemma and example given below illustrate the destructive effect of the fading and simultaneous transmission on Eve's computation. \begin{lemma} Let $s=1.a_1a_2a_3\dots a_m$ be a real number where $m$ represents the length of the decimal part such that the first non-zero term in the decimal part is $a_r$ for some positive integer $r$.
-Then $n\cdot s$ has the same first $r$ digits with $n$ and the remainders will be different. \end{lemma} \begin{proof} Proof is given in Appendix A. \end{proof} \begin{example} Suppose each user has selected a prime integer with at least 6 digits and $E$ obtains $\psi_E(y_E)$.
-Let $|r_{ij}|>1.0001$ then from Lemma \ref{lemma1}, last two digits of the prime numbers which was selected by $U_i$ will change and the multiplication $\psi_E(y_E)$ will be completely different (except maybe first two digits) than $\psi_j(y_j)$. \end{example} An observation from Example \ref{example1} is the effect of number of users.
-Since each input of $U_i$ will be distorted by $|r_{ij}|$, a linear increment in the number of users will exponentially increase the discrepancy that $E$ faces.
+Note that Eve will have a discrepancy once the error, $E_r$, is not 0 and it occurs when $|1-r_{ij}|$ is not equal to $0$. \end{proof} Depending on the channel fading coefficient, choosing high digit prime integers makes decipher of $S$ infeasible as a high discrepancy occurs between the W-HMAC output of Eve and $n_j$.
+The following lemma and example given below illustrate the destructive effect of the fading and simultaneous transmission on Eve's computation. \begin{lemma} Let $s=1.a_1a_2a_3\dots a_m$ be a real number where $m$ represents the length of the decimal part such that the first non-zero term in the decimal part is $a_r$ for some positive integer $r$.
+Then $n\cdot s$ has the same first $r$ digits with $n$ and the remainders will be different. \end{lemma} \begin{proof} The corresponding proof is given in Appendix A. \end{proof} \begin{example} Suppose each node has selected a prime integer with at least 6 digits and $E$ obtains $\psi_E(y_E)$.
+Let $|r_{ij}|>1.0001$ then from Lemma~\ref{lemma1}, last two digits of the prime numbers which was selected by $n_i$ will change and the multiplication $\psi_E(y_E)$ will be completely different (except maybe first two digits) than $\psi_j(y_j)$. \end{example} An observation from Example~\ref{example1} is the impact of the number of nodes.
+Since each input of $n_i$ will be distorted by $|r_{ij}|$, a linear increment in the number of nodes will exponentially increase the discrepancy that Eve faces.